TedHusted/awake/awake.md/awake.md

 “Ally is already famous,” says Tessa, turning away from the cutting board with a smile.

 “Pulse is applying for a patent, at OASA’s behest.
-Ally would become the prototype for AI assistant upgrades everywhere.”
+Ally would become the prototype for SI agent upgrades everywhere.”

 Tessa looks quizzical.